plokhotnyuk/jsoniter-scala/README.md

 Do not push changes to github until promoted artifacts for the new version are not available for download on [Maven Central Repository](http://repo1.maven.org/maven2/com/github/plokhotnyuk/jsoniter-scala/macros_2.12/) to avoid binary compatibility check failures in triggered Travis CI builds.

-## Acknowledgments

-This library started from macros that reused [Jsoniter Java](https://github.com/json-iterator/java) reader & writer and generated codecs for them but then evolved to have own core of mechanics for parsing and serialization.

-Idea to generate codecs by Scala macros and main details was borrowed from [Kryo Macros](https://github.com/evolution-gaming/kryo-macros) and adapted for needs of JSON domain.

-Other Scala macros features were peeped in [AVSystem Commons Library for Scala](https://github.com/AVSystem/scala-commons)